arungudelli/python.shiksha/content/en/tips/copy-a-file-in-python.md

 Advantage being , if the destination file doesn't exist in the system then it creates a file and saves copies the content of the source onto it.

-This code is also very much faster than the other two methods because this code runs in a sub shell and runs in a parallel thread to the python code.
+This code is also very much faster than the other two methods because this code runs in a sub shell and runs in a parallel thread to the Python code.

 And for waiting for a process completion, we can use the `wait()` method on the result of the system method to wait for this process completion.